jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_knownissues.md

 ------------|---------
 **Custom Counters** Custom Counters are not supported for Unix/Linux hosts. |  SOSSE-6363 **Spotlight Reports** Spotlight Reports for Reporting and Trending are not supported for the Unix/Linux Connection Type. |  SOSSE-6364
+**Monitored Files** Spotlight can be configured to track the growth of files (usually log files) on monitored Windows Server.
+This service is not supported for the Unix/Linux Connection Type. |  SOSSE-6362

 {% include links.html %}